-Employment Readiness Program is a The continuum of the settlement process that is vital to successful and sustainable integration into life in the community.
-The program involves weekly structured workshops supplemented by one-onone counseling, job placement and/or mentoring training opportunities, opportunities, and assistance in developing the essential skills needed to achieve success in the labour market.
+Employment Readiness Program is a continuum of the settlement process that is vital to successful and sustainable integration into life in the community.
+The program involves weekly structured workshops supplemented by one-onone counseling, job placement and/or mentoring opportunities, training opportunities, assistance in developing the essential skills needed to achieve success in the labour market.
 Due to the pandemic, workshops were delivered virtually via Zoom or Facetime, and one-on-one when completed in-person.